vladaindjic/DLAE/README.md

 - optional declaration section (lines 5-13) - can contain declarations of log elements and separators
 - mandatory log format definition section (line 16) - can contain regular expressions, log element and separator identifiers, log element and separator declarations.
-Separator identifiers can be used multiple times, but log element identifier and log element declarations must be unique.
+Separator identifiers can be used multiple times, but log element identifiers and log element declarations must be unique.

 By using `parglare` `python` library, format specification will be parsed and the parser for specified log format will be generated.
 For the example above,